c-haisten/iac_appsec_guides/AppSec-Lab-Guide.md

 **We can see that this particular file introduced a ton of vulnerabilities including the usage of openssl version 1.1 which is susceptable to a number of malicious exploits.**

-9. Now that we have established some understanding of this container and have found some CVE's lets expand our knowledge by observing this workload's behavior using Prisma Cloud's foresnic modeling capabilities.
+9. Now that we have established some understanding of this container and have found some CVE's lets expand our knowledge by observing this workload's behavior using Prisma Cloud's forensic modeling capabilities.
 Click the back arrow at the top right hand side of the UI and arrive back at the container summary view.
 Your screen should look similar to the screen capture below :

 ![Alt text for image](/appsec_screenshots/preventing-attacks-3-v2.png "Optional title")